-obj A model object. ctr.mat Contrast matrix defining the parameter functions from the parameters of the model. subset Subset of the parameters of the model to which ctr.mat should be applied. intl Interval length for the cumulation.
+obj A model object (of class lm, glm, coxph, survreg, lme,mer,nls,gnlm, MIresult or polr). ctr.mat Contrast matrix defining the parameter functions from the parameters of the model. subset Subset of the parameters of the model to which ctr.mat should be applied. intl Interval length for the cumulation.
 Either a constant or a numerical vector of length nrow(ctr.mat). alpha Significance level used when computing confidence limits.
 Exp Should the parameter function be exponentiated before it is cumulated?